 Ready for Sunday School.
 Delbert (9), Doris (6), Donald (8) Wilson.

-Clabe lived in the Hemphill house SE of Dexter, and farmed for B.C.
+Clabe lived in the Hemphill house SE of Dexter, Iowa, and farmed for B.C.
 Hemphill.
-Because B.C. went to the Presbyterian Church in Dexter, the kids took the horse and buggy to church, and tied Nancy to the hitching post on the east side of the church.
+Because B.C. went to the Presbyterian Church in town, the kids took the horse and buggy to church, and tied Nancy to the hitching post on the east side of the church.

 That’s why, when Doris had a chance to buy a little Sunday School chair from the church decades later, she got one.
 I have it now, as I also went to the same Sunday School as a child.